 The present U.S. federal income tax treatment of publicly traded partnerships, including us, or an investment in our common units may be modified by administrative or legislative action or judicial interpretation at any time.
 For example, from time to time, the Obama Administration and members of the U.S. Congress propose and consider substantive changes to the existing federal income tax laws that would affect publicly traded partnerships.
-One such Obama Administration budget proposal for fiscal year 2017 would, if enacted, tax publicly traded partnerships with "fossil fuels" activities as corporations for U.S. federal income tax laws that affect publicly traded partnerships.
+One such Obama Administration budget proposal for fiscal year 2017 would, if enacted, tax publicly traded partnerships with "fossil fuels" activities as corporations for U.S. federal income tax purposes beginning in 2022.
+From time to time, members of Congress propose and consider such substantive changes to the existing federal income tax laws that affect publicly traded partnerships.
 If successful, the Obama administration's proposal or other similar proposals could eliminate the qualifying income exception to the treatment of all publicly traded partnerships as corporations, upon which we rely for our treatment as a partnership for U.S. federal income tax purposes.